ASPIRE

 If your child is absent you must:

-Appointments should be made outside school hours.
-However, some appointments inside the school day are unavoidable.
-If this is the case you should let school know as soon as possible.
-You must: telephone the attendance line, write a note, and bring proof of appointment to the attendance office.
+Medical and dental appointments should be made outside of school hours wherever possible, but we understand that some appointments inside the school day are unavoidable.
+If this is the case, you should let school know as soon as possible and bring or send proof of the appointment to the school (either the text notification or appointment card/letter).

 If a prior arrangement has not been agreed your child will not be allowed to leave the school premises.